Consolations (Liszt): First version (S. 171a)

 Composed between 1844 and 1849, they are Liszt's first version of the Consolations and were first published in 1992 by G. Henle Verlag.
 The manuscripts are located at the Goethe and Schiller Archives in Weimar.

 The third Consolation is an arrangement of a Hungarian folksong that would be later reused by Liszt in his Hungarian Rhapsody No.1, S.244/1.
 The fifth Consolation is the earliest of the compositions and dates from 1844.
 In an early manuscript, the fifth Consolation is entitled “Madrigal”.
 Liszt dedicated the Madrigal to a friend of his, a Weimar Intendant named M. de Ziegäser.

-Consolations, S.172
+Second version (S. 172)

-The Consolations, S.172, consist of six solo compositions for the piano.
+The Consolations, S. 172, consist of six solo compositions for the piano.